mbovel/formal-verification-project/report/report.md

 The next step is for our pull request to be merged, and then perhaps improved to support more scenarios or more complex minimization policies;
 this is no longer a pure formal methods problem but also enters human-computer interactions territory as to what users of verification tools prefer.
+For instance, at what point does an integer become "bigger" than an ADT?
+Is it better to have two 15-bit values or one 32-bit value?

 Our code is in the pull requests [#171](https://github.com/epfl-lara/inox/pull/171) (merged) and [#176](https://github.com/epfl-lara/inox/pull/176) (open) for Inox.
 We also have a toy implementation of DPLL in Scala at <https://github.com/mbovel/formal-verification-project/tree/main/paper-test-implementation>.